 The metro unemployment data isn't seasonally adjusted for trends like the hiring of extra retail employees over the winter holidays.
 As a result, it can be more volatile than the national data.

 The metro area with the biggest decline in unemployment in March from February was Blacksburg-Christiansburg, Va., where the rate fell to 5.6 percent from 7 percent.
-It was followed by Florence-Muscle Shoals, Ala., where the rate fell to 6.4 percent from 7.7 percent.
+It was followed by Florence-Muscle Shoals, Ala., where the rate fell to 6.